Ever have that piece of furniture that is pretty, but super plain? Totally functional and in need of a mini makeover? Have I got the product for you!

 Once it was all done and back together, I rolled it out of the shop and took a picture:

 The Overlays were super easy to work with so I can’t wait to find more pieces I can use these on.
-Plus I have so much surplus, surely I can find other things to use what I have left over.
+I have so much surplus from this project, I just know I have other pieces these panels will look amazing on.